Cultivating Diverse Creative Talent Since 2009

-Design is crucial – it is shaping the future of work, influencing culture, and transforming society.
-BRIDGEGOOD is cultivating the next generation of designers of social good.
+Design is shaping the future of work, driving cultural expression, and building more equitable communities.
+BRIDGEGOOD educates the next generation of designers to lead with purpose and create change.

 Oakland Mindset with a Global Reach

-Increasing accessibility and diversity in the design ecosystem is a critical global priority
+Increasing accessibility and representation in design is not just a local effort; it’s a global imperative.

-For over a decade, BRIDGEGOOD continues to deliver programs that breakdown the barriers and obstacles affecting opportunities for women and underrepresented designers of color to participate in the global design ecosystem.
-By 2030, our goal is to train 40,000 student participants to enter ideally one of three career paths:
+For nearly two decades, BRIDGEGOOD has worked to eliminate barriers that prevent women and underrepresented designers of color from entering and thriving in the global design ecosystem.
+By 2030, our goal is to train 40,000 student participants, ideally to succeed in one of the following design career paths:

 UX / UI Designer